Christmas Wish List 2017

 - Paleo Principles – What paleo wish list wouldn’t be complete without this!
 I haven’t had a chance to get my hands on it yet, but I would sure like to!

-- Unconventional Medicine – A must read (from what I hear) for those looking to the current epidemic of chronic and inflammatory diseases and conventional medicine’s symptom-based approach.
+- Unconventional Medicine – A must read (from what I hear) for those looking to escape or avoid the current epidemic of chronic and inflammatory diseases and conventional medicine’s symptom-based approach.

 - Nourishing Traditions – This well-thought guide to traditional foods and diet from the Weston A. Price Foundation’s own Sally Fallon has been on my radar for a while.
 Who doesn’t enjoy a little bit of politically-incorrect nutrition advice!